EliGolam/sitemate-coding-test/README.md

 #### 2. Launch UI
 Start the Vue UI by running `npm run dev` in the Terminal.
 This will launch the front-end UI in your default web browser.

-Thank you for considering my solution.
-Please let me know if you have any questions or need further assistance.

-Elias Mahfuzul